Twyford and Thorpe

 Twyford and Thorpe is a civil parish in Leicestershire, England, comprising the villages of Twyford and Thorpe Satchville, and the hamlet of John O'Gaunt.
 The parish, which is in the Melton district, has a population of 612 at the time of the 2001 census, increasing to 628 at the 2011 census.

 Description

 Twyford

 Twyford is in the south of the parish, and the name is derived from the two fords in the village.

 There are two churches in the village; St Andrew (Church of England), which is a Grade I listed building with some parts dating from the 12th century, and a Methodist church.

-The Saddle Inn public house is run by mother and daughter Amanda and Eli Lowe.
 There is also a Recreation Ground and Village Hall.

 Thorpe Satchville

 Thorpe Satchville is situated on a hill to the north of Twyford, and is on the B6047 road.
 St Michael and All Angels (Church of England) is Grade II listed and was built in the late 15th century.

 The Fox Inn is owned by Yves and Elisabeth Ogrodzki and contains La Table d'Yves restaurant which provides Avignon style cuisine and was awarded a five star rating by the Leicester Mercury.